How do I start therapy with Anchor & Bloom?

 Yes.
 The 15-minute consultation is free and carries no obligation.

 Most extended health benefit plans in Canada cover services from a Registered Psychotherapist.
 Coverage varies by employer and plan.
 Confirm with your insurer before booking.
-Anchor & Bloom provides automatic receipts through Jane for reimbursement.
-See the Fees & Insurance page at anchorbloom.co/insurance-and-claims for plan-by-plan details, HSA/WSA notes, and the Medical Expense Tax Credit.
+Katelyn can direct bill many TELUS eClaims plans.
+Jane receipts are provided otherwise.
+See the insurance and claims page for plan-by-plan details, HSA notes, and the Medical Expense Tax Credit.

 Psychotherapy provided by a Registered Psychotherapist in private practice is not covered by OHIP.
 Most extended health benefits plans through employers do cover RP services.